Westphalian system: History

-The origins of Westphalian sovereignty have been traced in the scholarly literature to the Peace of Westphalia (1648).
+The origins of Westphalian sovereignty have been traced in the scholarly literature to the eponymous Peace of Westphalia (1648).
 The peace treaties put an end to the Thirty Years' War, a war of religion that devastated Germany and killed 30% of its population.
 Since neither the Catholics nor the Protestants had won a clear victory, the peace settlement established a status quo order in which states would refrain from interfering in each other's religious practices.
 Henry Kissinger wrote:

 The principle of non-interference in other countries' domestic affairs was laid out in the mid-18th century by Swiss jurist Emer de Vattel.
 States became the primary institutional agents in an interstate system of relations.
 The Peace of Westphalia is said to have ended attempts to impose supranational authority on European states.
-The "Westphalian" doctrine of states as independent agents was bolstered by the rise in 19th-century thoughts of 'classical' nationalism, under which legitimate states were assumed to correspond to nations—groups of people united by language and culture.
+The "Westphalian" doctrine of states as independent agents was bolstered by the rise in 19th-century thoughts of "classical" nationalism, under which legitimate states were assumed to correspond to nations, defined as groups of people united by language and culture.

+In the Westphalian system, cities are subsumed within states.
+Before the Westphalian system, cities were not necessarily seen as internal to states.

 Before the Westphalian system, the closest geopolitical system was the "Chanyuan system" established in East Asia in 1005 through the Treaty of Chanyuan, which, like the Westphalian peace treaties, designated national borders between the states of the Song and Liao dynasties in 11th century China.
 This system was thereafter copied and further developed in East Asia in the following centuries until the establishment of the pan-Eurasian Mongol Empire in the 13th century.

 The Westphalian system reached its peak in the late 19th century.
 Although practical considerations still led powerful states to seek to influence the affairs of others, forcible intervention by one country in the domestic affairs of another was less frequent between 1850 and 1900 than in most previous and subsequent periods (i.e. Napoleonic, the Great War, the Second World War).

+Chapter I of the United Nations Charter asserted a version of Westphalian sovereignty.
+Article 2, Clause 4 reads:

-After the end of the Cold War, United States and Western Europe began talking of a post-Westphalian order in which countries could intervene against other countries under the context of human rights abuses.
+After the end of the Cold War, the United States and Western Europe began talking of a post-Westphalian order in which countries could intervene against other countries under the context of human rights abuses.
 Critics of the post-Westphalian policy have argued that such intervention would be and has been used to continue processes similar to standard Euro-American colonialism, and that the colonial powers always used ideas similar to "humanitarian intervention" to justify colonialism, slavery, and similar practices.
 China and Russia have used their United Nations Security Council veto power to block what they see as American attempts to violate the sovereignty of other nations, perceiving it as imperialistic expansion under the guise of humanitarian intervention.